Relativistic effects on the Schr\"odinger-Newton equation: Relativistic corrections on the Schr odinger-Newton equation

 It is now straightforward to obtain the components of the inverse metric,

 with $q^{ij}$ being the inverse Euclidean metric, that is, $q^{ij}q_{jk}=\delta^i{}_k$.
-Replacing these elements \eqref{eq_invmetricppn} into the expression \eqref{eq_hamiltonian}, and performing an expansion in inverse powers of $c$, the Hamiltonian up to 1PN order is found to be,
+Replacing the elements \eqref{eq_invmetricppn} into the expression \eqref{eq_hamiltonian}, and performing an expansion in inverse powers of $c$, the Hamiltonian up to 1PN order is found to be

 with $\vect{p}^2:=p_ip_jq^{ij}$.
 The first term is the rest energy of the particle and will be absorbed simply by redefining the origin of the energy.
 The second and third terms are, respectively, the Newtonian kinetic and potential energies.
 The last three terms are thus the relativistic corrections, which are essentially the three possible quadratic combinations of the Newtonian kinetic and potential energies.
-That is, the term that depends on $\beta$ is quadratic on the potential energy and, as commented above, represents how nonlinear is the superposition of potential energies, which is exactly linear in the Newtonian regime.
+That is, the term that depends on $\beta$ is quadratic on the potential energy and, as commented above, represents how nonlinear the superposition of potential energies is, which is exactly linear in the Newtonian regime.
 The term parametrized by $\gamma$ shows a coupling between the potential and kinetic energies, while the last term is quadratic in the kinetic energy and encodes the usual relativistic correction to the kinetic energy.
+These relativistic terms are not present in the Hamiltonian obtained in the context of the gravitoelectromagnetism approach (see equation (30) of Ref. \cite{Manfredi15}), while in contrast, the geometromagnetic potential vector is absent from our Hamiltonian since it corresponds to one of the neglected post-Newtonian potentials.